afelten-Anses/QuickPhylo/README.md

 ## Parameters

-* -i : tsv file containing paths to reads or/and asssemly or/and sketched files, more than 2 (REQUIRED)
+* -i : tsv file containing paths to reads, asssemly or/and sketched files, more than 2 (REQUIRED)
 * -o : output tsv matrix name  (default:output)
 * -T : maximum number of threads to use (default:1)
 * -k : k-mer size for sketching (default:21)